ShangwenWang/shangwenwang.github.io/_pages/cv.md

 * National University of Defense Technology, 2020.3 - Now
   * Ph.D, Software Engineering, Supervised by Prof. Xiaoguang Mao

+* Southern University of Science and Technology, 2022.5 - Now
+  * Visiting Scholar, Supervised by Prof. Yepang Liu

 * National University of Defense Technology, 2017.9 - 2019.12
   * MA.Sc, Software Engineering, Supervised by Prof. Xiaoguang Mao
   * Master Thesis: An Empirical Study on the Bias in the Evaluation of Automated Program Repair